Nubbify/professor-reviews/README.md

 index.js should only deal with setting up the application and database connections.

-The files in routing deal with all of the express app routes.
+The files in routing deal with all of the express app routes (and data logic for each kind of route).

-The files in data deal with getting information from the database and formatting it for handlebars.

 ### 6. npm packages

-Three foreign libraries include a pop-up library called  and a form validation/input sanitation library called validator.
+One library includes a form validation library called validator

 ### 7. User Interface